HITECHCRIME/HC_OVERVIEW/README.md

 ![](prototyping-initial-to-secure.png)

 # Microlabel "Narrow example"
-This is a label for cinematic ambient music I've been following for years.
+This is an Atrium Carceri-run ambient microlabel for cinematic ambient music I've been following for years.
 At some point it refined its approach and created a microverse of content.

 ![](cryochamber-example.png)